89luca89/distrobox/docs/README.md

 ⚠️ **BE CAREFUL**:⚠️  if you use `docker`, or you use `podman`/`lilipod` with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
-Be also aware that **In rootful mode, you'll be asked to setup the user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concerns for this, **use `podman` or `lilipod` that runs in rootless mode**.
+Be also aware that **In rootful mode, you'll be asked to set up the user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concerns for this, **use `podman` or `lilipod` that runs in rootless mode**.
 Rootless `docker` is still not working as intended and will be included in the future